w3c/IntersectionObserver/explainer.md

 ## What's All This About?

 This repo outlines an API that can be used to understand movement of DOM elements relative to another element or the browser top level viewport.
-Changesare delivered asynchronously and is useful for understanding the visibility of elements, managing pre-loading of DOM and data, as well as deferred loading of "below the fold" page content.
+Changes are delivered asynchronously and is useful for understanding the visibility of elements, managing pre-loading of DOM and data, as well as deferred loading of "below the fold" page content.

 ## Observing Position